liamphmurphy/HappyBot/README.md

 - Make it crossplatform.
 Having it only run on one OS is not very configurable after all; so I wanted to avoid a language and design choices that favored one platform over another.

 - Make it open source.
 Open source is cool: it benefits everybody.
 Feel free to contribute changes and critique my code (I'm a newbie after all).

-<h2> Next steps before a proper release </h2>

-- Take sqlite3 data and convert it into a map, primarily for commands which has multiple fields in the database.

-- Add a quote system.
-This will be very easy to do once commands work properly.

 <h1> To run it </h1>